fuzzylogicxx/fuzzylogic/posts/tabs-truth-fiction-and-practical-measures.md

 ## Confused language causes problems

-One real-life problem with our tabs is that they have been engineered as if they are conventional tabs, however since the actual use case is often _navigation_ this implementation is inappropriate.
+One real-life problem with our tabs is that they have been engineered as if they are conventional tabs, however since the actual use case is often _navigation_ the semantics are inappropriate.

 We currently give each “tab” [the ARIA `tab` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/tab_role), defined as follows: